Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Learning Rate Schedules Impact Scaling Efficiency

 \begin{theorem}[Scaling law for WSD-like LRS] Under Assumption~\ref{assump: task-difficulty}, we have for the LRS~\eqref{eqn: wsd-1}:

-where $T_1=a K_1$ and $T_2 = (a-b)K_2/\log(a/b)$ denote the intrinsic training times of the stable and decay phases, respectively. \end{theorem} We can see that WSD-like LRS can leverage the initial stable phase to boost the intrinsic training time.
-In particular, for any decay‐phase fraction $r<1$, we have \( T=T_1+T_2\geq (1-r)K a \), which far exceeds the the intrinsic time $T\eqsim aK/\log K$ achieved by the pure exp-decay LRS.
+where $T_1=a K_1 \gtrsim 1$ and $T_2 = (a-b)K_2/\log(a/b) \gtrsim 1$ denote the intrinsic training times of the stable and decay phases, respectively. \end{theorem} We see that WSD-like LRS can leverage the initial stable phase to boost the intrinsic training time.
+For a decay proportion $r<1$, we have \( T=T_1+T_2\geq (1-r)K a \), which far exceeds the the intrinsic time $T\eqsim aK/\log K$ achieved by the pure exp-decay LRS.
 Consequently, WSD removes logarithmic factors in the full-batch GD term, without altering the noise term's order as long as $r>0$.
 Building on this insights, we show that WSD can indeed improve the scaling efficiency, as detailed below.